 Figure 5.
-XRD results of the stone samples
+XRD results of the stone samples.

-Figure 5 shows the XRD scan of all the stone powders from quarry and monastery samples.
-The results indicated that all the samples have the same mineral composition – calcite {CaCO3}, magnesium calcite {(Mg0.03Ca0.97)CO3} and quartz {SiO2}.
-Semi-quantitative analysis provided the content of each mineral: the content of calcite in these limestones has reached over 95 % (CaCO3 60~70 % and Mg0.03Ca0.97CO3 25~35 %), while the content of quartz is around or lower than 1 %.
+Figure 5 shows the XRD scan of all the stone powders from the quarry and monastery samples.
+The results indicate that all the samples have the same mineral composition: calcite (CaCO3), magnesium calcite ((Mg0.03Ca0.97)CO3) and quartz (SiO2).
+Semi-quantitative analysis provided the content of each mineral; the content of calcite in these limestones is over 95 % (CaCO3 60~70 % and Mg0.03Ca0.97CO3 25~35 %), while the content of quartz is around or lower than 1 %.

-For small peaks, the minerals that could fit in are whewellite {CaC2O4•H2O}, sodium phosphate {NaPO3}, nitratine {NaNO3} and pyrophosphite {K2CaP2O7}.
-However, due to the weak intensity of these peaks (less than 0.5 %) and the possible overlapping of the major mineral peaks, the identification is somewhat not conclusive.
+For the small peaks, the minerals indicated are whewellite (CaC2O4•H2O), sodium phosphate (NaPO3), nitratine (NaNO3) and pyrophosphite (K2CaP2O7).
+However, due to the weak intensity of these peaks (less than 0.5 %) and the possible overlapping of the major mineral peaks, this identification is inconclusive.

-Thermo-gravimetric analysis
+Thermogravimetric analysis

 Figure 6 shows the weight loss of one sample according to temperature increase.
 A mass loss in the temperature range of 600 °C–800 °C was observed, indicating the decomposition reaction of calcite [21]: CaCO3 → CaO + CO2.
-The differential of thermal gravity curve showed the reaction is single-stepped.
-There is no mass change in other temperature ranges, demonstrating no absorbed water, gypsum, portlandite nor muscovite in these stones.
-As seen in Table 2, the calculated results show that the proportion of calcite in all samples reaches 97.2 wt% ~ 99.2 wt%.
-It should be noticed that Molar mass of CaCO3 was used in the calculation, thus the actual proportion of calcite would be lower than this number, this minor deviation came from the existence of Mg in magnesium calcite.
+The differential of the thermal gravity curve showed the reaction to be single stepped.
+There is no mass change in other temperature ranges, demonstrating no absorbed water, gypsum, portlandite or muscovite in these stones.
+As seen in Table 2, the calculated results show that the proportion of calcite in all the samples reaches 97.2 wt%~99.2 wt%.
+It should be noted that the molar mass of CaCO3 was used in the calculation, thus the actual proportion of calcite would be lower than this number; this minor inaccuracy comes from the Mg in magnesium calcite.

 Table 2.
 Calcite proportion from TGA calculation